… this is the story of how we begin to remember …

 The first year here was all about getting settled and being delighted by everything, even in lockdown from C0v1d, finding magic in the seasons and all the wildlife that passes through our tiny postage-stamp suburban yard.
 At any given moment, there’s more birds, squirrels, ducks, rabbits, and other little creatures in our yard than I think I saw in my entire time living in Southwest Florida, which is saying a lot.

 Life has changed so much.
-I still am trying to figure out what is what.
-I feel like I have moved to a new planet and I’m still figuring out how to navigate everything.
-Now the thing for me is learning how to live again without all the crushing extended family obligations and anxiety of the things I dealt with in Florida.
+I still feel like I have moved to a new planet and I’m learning how to live again without all the crushing extended family obligations and anxiety of the things I dealt with in Florida.

-I’m no longer sharing my life online at all- I’m deeply wary of influencer led social media and the way it has shaped our world.
-While I don’t think what I say is all that impactful, I am wary of adding my voice to the noise.
-When we moved here I didn’t want **anyone** to know we had moved and it’s just recently that I have felt like talking about it.
-I think it really felt like it was too good to be true for a long time.
+I’m no longer sharing my life online at all- I’m deeply wary of influencer-led social media and the way it has shaped our world.
+While I don’t think what I’ve ever said had much influence, I am wary of adding my voice to the noise.
+I’ve totally abandoned social media and am living offline for the most part.
+But I miss connection.

 Also, Grace is going to turn 20 this year (!!), and while I never blogged a lot about her life, now that she is really an adult, I definitely feel like I need to respect her 100000%, and even the smallest details- her major in college, her life, her interests, her career plans, etc.- belong to her and her alone.
 I will say this: her dream school ended up being ten minutes from our house, so that was a lovely serendipity.